golemfactory/golem-docs/src/pages/docs/creators/common/requestor-provider-interaction.md

 ### Payments

-The requestor accepts the payment and the payment driver used by Yagna will handle the payment process.
+The requestor accepts the payment and the payment driver used by Yagna will handle the processing of the payment.

 ```bash
 PaymentAccepted {